Toxic-Noob/PdfSpeaker/README.md

 python setup.py # Setup your environment First! python speaker.py
 ```
+### Installation process in Windows:
+* Install python 3.11 in your Windows
+* Download this Repo as a Zip file
+* Unzip downloaded file.
+* Enjoy...

 ## Contact :
 For Any Help or Suggestions, Contact With Us: